-Phase 2 Year 4 dredging operations began on May 7, 2014.
-Monitoring is conducted daily for river operations and at the Processing Facility during the dredging season.
-View lighting monitoring on the Quality of Life Monitoring Interactive Map.
-For Phase 2 lighting monitoring data, click on the calendar below.
-Phase 1 data is available by clicking on the link at the bottom of the page.
+Phase 2 Year 5 dredging operations began on May 7, 2015.
+Monitoring is conducted daily for river and Processing Facility operations during the dredging season.
+For Phase 2 lighting monitoring information, click on the calendar below.
+Lighting monitoring information can also be viewed on the Quality of Life Monitoring Interactive Map.
+Phase 1 monitoring information is available by clicking on the link at the bottom of the page.

 Calendar (Please click on data for more information)

 The goal of the lighting standard is to minimize the effects of project-related lighting on the quality of life in the surrounding communities.

 What is the Standard?